Local-Pollution/LP/README.md

-# LP1
+# Local Pollution

-# [Your Art Project Name]

-Welcome to the official website of **[Your Art Project Name]**!
-This is a space dedicated to [brief description of your art project, its mission, or its theme].
+Welcome

 ## Upcoming Events

 Stay tuned for upcoming events related to the project!
-We are organizing [workshops, performances, exhibitions, etc.] to connect with others in the creative community.
+We are organising ___ to connect with others in the creative community.

 ### Next Event:
 - **Event Name**: [Event name]